darozak/Advolition/README.md

 You can play the most recent version of the game at https://darozak.github.io/Advolition/

 # Exploring the dungeon
-The randomly-generated dungeons are laid out in a grid.
-Robots use scanners to map the dungeon and locate items.
+Robots use scanners to map randomly generated dungeons and locate items.

 Each dungeon grid is comprised of a single tile, which prermits or restricts movement.